-The combination of continued higher inflation, an inverted yield curve, the timing of the end of the tightening cycle, and elevated geopolitical risks continue to present a challenging environment for the management of the Fund.
+The combination of persistent higher inflation, an inverted yield curve, increased risks of a recession in the U.S., and elevated geopolitical risks continue to present a challenging environment for the management of the Fund.
 Notwithstanding, the Investment Adviser remains committed to seeking investment opportunities within the allowed parameters while providing professional management services to the Fund for the benefit of its shareholders.
 Sincerely,

-Leslie Highley, Jr.

-Managing Director

-UBS Asset Managers of Puerto Rico,

-a division of UBS Trust Company of

-Puerto Rico, as Investment Adviser
+Leslie Highley, Jr. Managing Director UBS Asset Managers of Puerto Rico, a division of UBS Trust Company of Puerto Rico, as Investment Adviser